chembience/chembience/README.rst

 Chembience allows for the easy installation of pre-configured template application packages in just a few steps.
-Each of the Chembience applications is Docker-based and provides access to a readily configured `Postgres <https://www.postgresql.org/>`_ *Databases* instance running in a separate Docker container instance on the same Docker virtual network (*Chembience Backend Network*).
+Each of the Chembience applications is Docker-based and provides access to a readily configured `Postgres <https://www.postgresql.org/>`_ *Databases* instance running in a separate Docker container on the same Docker virtual network (*Chembience Backend Network*).
 For the efficient handling of chemistry-related data and information, all Chembience applications and the *Database* image have the `RDKit <http://www.rdkit.org/>`_ toolkit installed, either as Python module or Postgres extension, respectively.
 For the connection to the intranet or local network, some of application Docker images provide a